LordOfDragons/fox-precompiled/README.md

 If all goes well you should be able now to compile your application with FOX statically linked into the executable.
 There is no need to trail along a FOX DLL.

+# Sub-Moduling
+It is recommended to add this repository as a sub-module in your GIT repository.
+This way you do not have to commig >20MB library file to your GIT repository.